maysgrove/debatem3/README.md

 # Debate.me Website

 ## Overview
 Welcome to the Debate.me website!
 This application allows users to engage in and explore various debates on different topics.
-The app includes a sleek, modern design with a dark theme by default and numerous interactive elements to enhance the user experience.
+The app features a sleek, modern design with a dark theme by default and numerous interactive elements to enhance the user experience.

 ## Created By
 Peyton "PT" Thompson